rust-lang/rfcs/text/0000-deprecate-cargo-categories.md

 # Summary
 [summary]: #summary

-Categories and keywords for crates are now deprecated, replaced by a unified "tags" instead.
-A new set of policies is added to allow the crates.io team to curate the way tags are presented, replacing features such as the "Popular Categories" list on crates.io with a "Popular Tags" instead.
+Categories for crates are now deprecated and implicitly added as keywords instead.
+A new set of policies is added to allow the crates.io team to curate the way keywords are presented, replacing features such as the "Popular Categories" list on crates.io with a "Popular Keywords" instead.

 # Motivation
 [motivation]: #motivation